Click image above for more detail.

 Badger State Solar is a proposed 149-megawatt (MW) solar photovoltaic generation facility located on privately-owned land in Jefferson County, Wisconsin.
 The project will provide clean, locally-generated electric power to an area utility while providing significant environmental and economic benefits in the local community.

-Badger State Solar will utilize about 1,000 acres of land located within the larger, 5,000-acre area outlined in blue in the map above, west of the City of Jefferson, in the Towns of Jefferson and Oakland.
+Badger State Solar will utilize about 1,200 acres of land as shown in the map above, west of the City of Jefferson, in the Towns of Jefferson and Oakland.
 The land is offered by landowners interested in participating in the project.
 The project will feature rows of solar panels that track the sun throughout the day, with 16 to 20 feet between each row.
+In all, panels and equipment will cover only about 30 percent of the project area with the most of the balance hosting vegetative cover.

 The project proposes to use a simple design that minimizes soil disturbance, with solar panels mounted on racks attached to steel posts driven into the ground.
 Rows of panels will be arranged along a north-south axis, and the panels will rotate from east to west throughout the day to efficiently capture the sun’s energy.